MEGEEMING/wp-site-manager/README.md

 # WordPress Site Manager

 This project is a simple web application that allows you to easily create WordPress websites locally.
-It uses Docker to create and run each WordPress site in an seperate environment, providing a clean and efficient way to handle multiple projects.
+It uses Docker to create and run each WordPress site in an seperate environment, providing a clean and efficient way to handle multiple wordpress sites.

 ## How It Works